What Do You Need for Compositional Generalization in Diffusion Planning?: Preliminaries and Related Work

-\textbf{Stitching in Imitation Learning:} While stitching is often viewed as a strength of TD learning~\cite{kumar2022should}, other work analyzes stitching in imitation learning~\cite{char2022bats,hepburn2022model}.
-We were inspired by~\citet{ghugare2024closing}, which analyzes stitching through a compositional generalization perspective.
-They revealed that applying supervised-learning as a form of offline RL~\cite{emmons2022rvs} fails to stitch, requiring training data augmentation which manually stitches together trajectories.
-However, their result does not directly translate to ours because the properties we analyze (locality and positional equivariance) both enforce a form of regularization that creates composition, even when such behaviour is not explicitly built into the data.

-\textbf{Compositionality in Diffusion Planners:} Many approaches exist to create compositionality in diffusion planners.
-One common thread is performing hierarchical planning, including using diffusion to stitch existing dataset trajectories \cite{li2024diffstitch}, generating subsequences jointly conditioned on each-other \cite{luo2025generative}, or using a hierarchical cascade of models to separately create high-level plans and low-level trajectories \cite{chen2024simplehierarchicalplanningdiffusion,li2023hierarchical}.
-Ours work differs from these by mainly targeting \emph{whole-sequence} compositionality, where composition does not occur from explicit stitching but from implicit model behaviour, similar to image diffusion. \footnote{See Appendix \ref{appendix:whywholesequence} for more discussion.}
+\textbf{Compositionality in Diffusion Planners:} Many approaches exist to explicitly induce compositionality in diffusion planners.
+Hierarchical approaches use diffusion to stitch existing dataset trajectories \cite{li2024diffstitch}, generate subsequences jointly conditioned on each-other \cite{luo2025generative}, or separately generate high and low level plans\cite{chen2024simplehierarchicalplanningdiffusion,li2023hierarchical}.
+By contrast, we target whole-sequence compositionality, where composition does not occur from explicit stitching but from implicit model behaviour, similar to image diffusion.
+Benefits of a monolithic planning approach includes reducing algorithmic complexity, sidestepping potentially harmful planning hierarchy~\cite{bacchus1991downward}, and enhanced performance in long-horizon tasks~\cite{chen2024diffusion,lu2025makes}.

-Several other works have observed that Diffusion models often produce stitched trajectories when frequently replanning during inference~\cite{chen2024diffusion} and limiting the history the next generation is conditioned on ~\cite{song2025history}.
-Our work attempts to formalize these qualitative observations with more robust experiments and explain it under a single conceptual framework (locality for short history and positional equivariance for the replanning process) that also extends to architectural or training choices.

-Our focus on positional equivariance and locality was inspired by prior works which observed that these properties explain much of the compositional behaviour of image diffusion models~\cite{kamb2024analytic,niedoba2024towards}.
-We extend their work in a few significant ways.
-One, we connect their image-diffusion observations to sequential decision-making by connecting these properties that enable composition to other methods commonly used to achieve stitching in IL.
-Two, we show that common diffusion architectures fail to exhibit these properties, preventing stitching from occurring, especially at small data sizes.
-Three, we analyze the effect each independently has on compositionality.
-Finally, we show that common guidance strategies enable strong \emph{base-model} compositionality to be \emph{directed} towards certain goals, which is particularly important when using generative models for offline goal-conditioned RL.